Doctor insights on:

 The medical term is cephalalgia.
 It is a feeling of pain that can occur on either both sides or just one side of the head or neck.
 Headaches can be sharp, dull, or throbbing, and can radiate to different areas of the head.
 They typically last less than an hour but can ...Read more

 - How long does fever associated with viral meningitis last?

-- How long does photophobia associated with viral meningitis last?
+- How long does nausea associated with viral uri last?

-- How long does diarrhea associated with viral meningitis last?
+- How long does fever associated with viral uri last?

-- How long does vomiting associated with viral meningitis last?
+- How long does increased insomnia associated with viral uri last?

-- How long does crying associated with viral meningitis last?
+- How long does headache associated with the flu last?